processing/p5.js/contributor_docs/es/contributing_to_the_p5.js_reference.md

 The start of the block contains the description of the variable (`mouseX` in this case).
 To define the name of the variable, we use `@property` instead of `@method`. `@property` follows the same syntax as `@param` for defining the type and its name.
 The `@readonly` tag is present on most p5.js variables and is used internally to indicate this value should not be overwritten directly by a library user.

-El inicio del bloque contiene la descripción de la variable (mouseX en este caso).
-Para definir el nombre de la variable, usamos @property en lugar de @method. @property sigue la misma sintaxis que @param para definir el tipo y su nombre.
-La etiqueta @readonly está presente en la mayoría de las variables de p5.js y se utiliza internamente para indicar que este valor no debe ser sobrescrito directamente por un usuario de la biblioteca.
+El inicio del bloque contiene la descripción de la variable (`mouseX` en este caso).
+Para definir el nombre de la variable usamos `@property` en lugar de `@method`. `@property` sigue la misma sintaxis que `@param` para definir el tipo y su nombre.
+La etiqueta `@readonly` está presente en la mayoría de las variables de p5.js y se utiliza internamente para indicar que dicho valor no debe ser sobrescrito directamente por un usuario de la biblioteca.

 ## Adding examples